syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 #### Filtering words that end with input text - case sensitive

-Displays all the matches that ends with the typed characters in control.
+Displays all the matches that ends with the typed characters in control using `EndsWithCaseSensitive`.
 This strategy is case sensitive.

 {% tabs %}